MattiasAsplund/openinghours/README.md

-An MVC project contains an API controller that also uses OpeningHoursChecker to return true or false based on the following paramters: year, month, day, hour and minute.
+An MVC project contains an API controller that also uses OpeningHoursChecker to return true or false based on the following parameters: year, month, day, hour and minute.

 ## Prerequisites

-- Latest update of Visual Studio Enterprise 2017
+- Visual Studio 2017 with support for SQL Projects
 - SQL Server